 Fail, Pass or Distinction

-- Level 2 English and Mathematics
+- English and Mathematics at Level 2

-Typical duration to Gateway: 18 months
+Typical duration to gateway: 18 months (this does not include EPA period)

 The assessment plan can be found here.